ChrisJabb21/ChrisJabb21/README.md

 ![Chris Jabbour](https://raw.githubusercontent.com/ChrisJabb21/ChrisJabb21/master/earthbanner.png)

 - 🔭 I’m currently working on
-  - Networking with other cybersecurity professionals
+  - Networking with other cybersecurity professionals when I can
   - Obtaining my Security Plus certification,
-  - Finding my niche in the Cybersecurity field through self learning and hands-on exploration.
+  - Finding my niche in the IT and Cybersecurity field through self learning and hands-on exploration.
   - Upskilling on learning and training platforms such as TryHackMe by doing Cybersecurity challenges, hands-on walkthroughs, and capture the flag exercises
 - 🌱📚 I’m currently learning about...
   - Malware analysis